destinymalone/head-first-java-cliffsnotes-example/chapter-6-get-to-know-the-java-API-using-the-java-library/README.md

 # Overview

 `ArrayList` is a class in the Java API.
 To put something into an `ArrayList`, use `add()`.
 To remove something from an `ArrayList` use `remove()`.
 To find out where something is (and if it is) in an `ArrayList`, use `indexOf()`.
 To find out if an `ArrayList` is empty, use `isEmpty()`.
 To get the size (number of elements) in an `ArrayList`, use the `size()` method. to get the length (number of elements) in a regular old array, remember, you use the length variable.
 An `ArrayList` resizes dynamically to whatever size is needed.
 It grows when objects are added, and it shrinks when objects are removed.
 You declare the type of the array using a type parameter, which is a type name in angle brackets.
 Example ArrayList<Button> means the `ArrayList` will be able to hold only objects of type Button (or subclasses of Button).
 Although an `ArrayList` holds objects and not primitives, the compiler will automatically "wrap" (and "unwrap" when you take it out) a primitive into an `Object`, and place that object in the `ArrayList` instead of the primitive.
 Classes are grouped into packages.
-A class has a full name, which is a combination of the package name and the class name. `Class ArrayList` is really `java.util.ArrayList.
+A class has a full name, which is a combination of the package name and the class name. `Class ArrayList` is really `java.util.ArrayList`.
 To use a class in a package other than java.lang, you must tell Java the full name of the class.
 You use either an important statement at the top of your source code, or you can type the full name every place you use the class in your code.